tezizzm/Boeing/ExercisesDetailed/Exercise #2 Configuration/instructions.md

     using NSwag.AspNetCore;
     ```

-7. In the ConfigureServices method use an extension method to add swagger and the Config Server provider to the DI Container with the following line of code.
+7. The Startup.ConfigureServices method is responsible for defining the services the app uses.
+In the ConfigureServices method use an extension method to add swagger and the Config Server provider to the DI Container with the following lines of code.
+For a in depth look at dependency injection in ASP.NET Core see the following [article](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.1)

     ```c#
     services.AddConfiguration(Configuration);
     services.AddSwagger();
     ```

-8. In the Configure method add swagger to the middleware pipeline by adding the following code snippet just before the `app.UseMvc();` line
+8. The Configure method is used to specify how the app responds to specific HTTP requests.
+In the Configure method add swagger to the middleware pipeline by adding the following code snippet just before the `app.UseMvc();` line.
+This configures the pipeline to serve the Swagger specification based on our application.
+For information on application start up in ASP.NET Core [see](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-2.1)

     ```c#
     app.UseSwaggerUi3WithApiExplorer(settings =>